jacobwilliams/NumDiff/README.md

 - [ ] Testing for computational efficiency
 - [ ] General code cleanup

+## Building NumDiff

+A [FoBiS](https://github.com/szaghi/FoBiS) configuration file (`numdiff.fobis`) is also provided that can also build the library and examples.
+Use the `mode` flag to indicate what to build.
+For example:

+  * To build all the examples using gfortran: `FoBiS.py build -f numdiff.fobis -mode tests-gnu`
+  * To build all the examples using ifort: `FoBiS.py build -f numdiff.fobis -mode tests-intel`
+  * To build a static library using gfortran: `FoBiS.py build -f numdiff.fobis -mode static-gnu`
+  * To build a static library using ifort: `FoBiS.py build -f numdiff.fobis -mode static-intel`

+  The full set of modes are: `static-gnu`, `static-gnu-debug`, `static-intel`, `static-intel-debug`, `shared-gnu`, `shared-gnu-debug`, `shared-intel`, `shared-intel-debug`, `tests-gnu`, `tests-gnu-debug`, `tests-intel`, `tests-intel-debug`

+  To generate the documentation using [ford](https://github.com/Fortran-FOSS-Programmers/ford), run: ```FoBis.py rule --execute makedoc -f numdiff.fobis```

+  To run the test programs, run: ```FoBis.py rule --execute tests -f numdiff.fobis```

+## Documentation

+The latest API documentation can be found [here](http://jacobwilliams.github.io/NumDiff/).
+This was generated from the source code using [FORD](https://github.com/Fortran-FOSS-Programmers/ford) (note that the included `build.sh` script will also generate these files).

 ## License

 The NumDiff source code and related files and documentation are distributed under a permissive free software [license](https://github.com/jacobwilliams/NumDiff/blob/master/LICENSE) (BSD-style).

+## References

+ * J. Oliver, "An algorithm for numerical differentiation of a function of one real variable", Journal of Computational and Applied Mathematics 6 (2) (1980) 145–160.
+Fortran 77 code from [NIST](ftp://math.nist.gov/pub/repository/diff/src/DIFF)
+ * Thomas F. Coleman, Burton S. Garbow, Jorge J. More, "Algorithm 618: FORTRAN subroutines for estimating sparse Jacobian Matrices", ACM Transactions on Mathematical Software (TOMS), Volume 10 Issue 3, Sept.
+1984, Pages 346-347